If you already use Facebook, but sometimes find it confusing or think you could get more out of it if only someone showed you exactly how…

 It doesn’t matter whether you want to use it on a PC or laptop, a tablet or a smartphone – each way is covered.

 In fact you might want to use Facebook on more than one device – maybe on your PC at home and on your smartphone.
 You can have the same account on more than one thing, so you can add news, photos or whatever to it whether you’re out and about with your phone or at home using your PC… Up to you of course, you don’t have to.

 I know – I probably sound all enthusiastic about it.
 “But I’m not sure I want to bother using Facebook” you might say.
 Well, that’s fair enough and I’ve never said everyone has to use every new bit of technology.
 But without Facebook:

-- I wouldn’t be able to see my sister’s update saying she’d passed, minutes after she had finished grading to be a Karate Sensai (she lives in Australia, so I don’t exactly see her very often – but Facebook makes it easy to keep up to date with what each of us is doing)
+- I wouldn’t be able to see my sister-in-law’s update saying she’d passed, minutes after she had finished grading to be a Karate Sensai (she lives in Australia, so I don’t exactly see her very often – but Facebook makes it easy to keep up to date with what each of us is doing)

 They’re just a few examples – and different people will use it in different ways.
 It shows how, really, it’s not about technology, it’s about people.

 But you can only use it once you know how.